knuckleswtf/pastel/stubs/index.md

 ---
 title: API Reference

-language_tabs:
+language_tabs: # must be one of https://git.io/vQNgJ
   - bash
   - ruby
   - python
+  - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='http://github.com/mpociot/whiteboard'>Documentation Powered by Whiteboard</a>
+  - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Pastel</a>

 includes:
   - errors